 Every vehicle has a different torque mechanism that needed to be followed because excess torque can damage the thread of nuts and bolts.

-These are available in multiple types like manual, and digital.
-These are most widely used by automobile industries to tightening lug wheels nuts.
+These are available in multiple types like a manual, and digital.
+These are most widely used by automobile industries to tighten lug wheels nuts.